 - Easy to create and email reports showing a home’s potential value

 Angie’s List (Free)

-Even if you’re not specifically buying a fixer-upper, almost any home has some repairs that need to be done.
+Even if you’re not specifically buying a house fix and flip, almost any home has some repairs that need to be done.
 And for most people, that means contacting a professional to help.
 But how do you find a reliable contractor, especially if you’re buying a property in an area you don’t know?
 There are plenty of apps that promise to connect you to local contractors, but probably the most well-reviewed is Angie’s List.